 Energy Conservation in Beta Decay – Discovery of the Neutrino

 Beta-decay (β-decay) is a radioactive decay in which a beta particle and a respective neutrino are emitted from an atomic nucleus.
 Beta radiation consists of high-energy beta particles.
 High-speed electrons or positrons are emitted during beta decay.
 By beta decay emission, a neutron is transformed into a proton by the emission of an electron.
 Conversely, a proton is converted into a neutron by the emission of a positron, thus changing the nuclide type.

 Discovery of the Neutrino

 The study of beta decay provided the first physical evidence for the existence of the neutrino.
 The discovery of the neutrino is based on the law of conservation of energy during the process of beta decay.

 It was expected that the same considerations would hold for a parent nucleus breaking down to a daughter nucleus and a beta particle.
-Because only the electron and the recoiling daughter nucleus were observed beta decay, the process was initially assumed to be a two body process, very much like alpha decay.
-It would seem reasonable to suppose that the beta particles would form also a monoenergetic beam.
+Because only the electron and the recoiling daughter nucleus were observed beta decay, the process was initially assumed to be a two-body process, very much like alpha decay.
+It would seem reasonable to suppose that the beta particles would also form a monoenergetic beam.

 To demonstrate the energetics of two-body beta decay, consider the beta decay in which an electron is emitted and the parent nucleus rest.
 Conservation of energy requires: